1912 Auckland Rugby League season: Auckland v Hawke’s Bay (Northern Union C.C.)

-Auckland B v Waikato
+Auckland B v Hamilton

-Early in the game Skeates for Auckland broke "several ribs" and had to leave the field.
-Then near the end of the match another Auckland player sprined a toe and left the field leaving Auckland a player short.
+Early in the game Skeats for Auckland broke "several ribs" and had to leave the field with a replacement coming on, most likely William Tobin as he was in the reserves and later scored a try.
+Then near the end of the match another Auckland player sprained a toe and left the field leaving Auckland a player short.

 Auckland v Rotorua

 On 3 August Auckland played Rotorua in Rotorua and they also played Lower Waikato at Eden Park.
 The later match was listed in some quarters as a B team though it was filled with New Zealand internationals.

 Auckland B v Lower Waikato

 Auckland v Wellington (Northern Union C.C.)

 Due to the Rotorua and Thames leagues being affiliated with the Auckland Rugby League the Auckland team contained two players from each sub league.
 Namely Riki Papakura and Rukingi Reke from Rotorua and Harold Hayward and his brother Morgan Hayward from Thames.